-Value definition approach Total exclusions Exclusion of laggards The DNSH test is performed No tolerance to the principal Companies creating the against a given value for adverse impact most intensive principal each principal adverse adverse impacts are impact excluded.
+Value definition approach Total exclusions Exclusion of laggards The DNSH test is performed No tolerance to the principal Companies creating the most against a given value for each adverse impact intensive principal adverse principal adverse impact impacts are excluded.

 Investments in equities: PAIs are integrated when building the investable universe, and the process is applied in a systematic manner.
 Several processes have been deployed to identify PAIs as explained above.